pgoodbread/kindle-note-parser/tmp-concept-filteringOutDuplicateContent.md

 ## idea

 - get all elements with same start position (how?)
-- take element with highest start position
+- take element with highest end position
 - disregard other elements